The purpose of this article is to shed light on the relationship between naltrexone and alcohol, including the concept of pharmacological extinction.

 - For long term users of naltrexone for alcohol addiction, the drug only needs to be taken prior to drinking.

 - Naltrexone has a low incidence of adverse effects that force people to stop using the drug; however, side effects can occur.

 - Only take naltrexone under the supervision of a doctor.

 Note: In severe cases as defined by high alcohol consumption, detoxification with medications may be necessary before introducing naltrexone for alcohol addiction and attempting to achieve pharmacological extinction.
 Usually, 3-7 days of abstinence are recommended before treatment with naltrexone. (source)

 Before taking naltrexone for alcohol addiction, make sure to review the following:

 Not everyone can obtain naltrexone, since it must be prescribed by a doctor.
 Fortunately, more doctors are becoming aware of the relationship between naltrexone and alcohol.

 While naltrexone for alcohol addiction is a unique form of harm reduction, there are alternatives – including drugs that have been shown to be effective in controlling alcohol cravings when administered for long periods of time.

 Baclofen is a prescription drug that is structurally similar to GABA.
 Baclofen can be used to manage alcohol withdrawal symptoms, and it has also been used long-term by a growing number of people to achieve a state of indifference toward alcohol.

-To learn more, check out this article on the interesting baclofen alcohol relationship.
+To learn more, check out on the interesting baclofen alcohol relationship.